luckman212/stv/README.md

 ## Filtering

-**stv** accepts a single optional parameter which can be used to filter the results to those matching a particular interface, rule ID, state type, IP address etc. The argument is a regex (regular expression).
+**stv** accepts an optional parameter which can be used to filter the results to those matching a particular interface, rule ID, state type, IP address etc. The argument is a regex (regular expression).

 ### Tips

+- run `stv -h` for usage help
 - Pad the search string with `%`'s to make it explicit, otherwise it will be treated as a substring match.
 - When entering expressions with special characters like `[]` or `.*` enclose them in single quotes to avoid shell interpretation.
 - To search for a literal `[` or `]`, use `\\[` and `\\]`